Danil-Dovhopolyi/mate-test/README.md

 ### 2. SSL Certificate Configuration

-SSL certificates are automatically generated.
+SSL certificates are pre-generated and stored in `local-ssl/` directory.
 To access via HTTPS:

 1. **Update environment variables in `.env`:**
    ```